AdaCore/gnatcoverage/testsuite/Qualif/Traceability_to_LRM/content.rst

-Each row in the table identifies an LRM section, indicates whether the features defined in that section are applicable to Structural Coverage Analysis (SCA) (possible answers are "yes", "no", or "partial"), provides a comment explaining the rationale for "no" or "partial", and specifies a TOR testcase that exercises the features for "yes" or "partial".
+Each row in the table identifies an LRM section, indicates whether the features defined in that section are applicable to Structural Coverage Analysis (SCA) (possible answers are "yes", "no", or "partial"), provides a comment explaining the rationale for "no" or "partial", and which TORs and test cases exercise the features for "yes" or "partial".

-A feature is considered to be applicable to SCA if it is permitted by the ZFP profile, and if it is applicable to one or both of the forms of coverage that are reported by GNATcoverage: statement coverage, and decision coverage:
+A feature is considered to be applicable to SCA if it is permitted by the runtime library profile and if it introduces items of relevance to statement or decision coverage, according to the following criteria:

 * A feature is applicable to statement coverage if it is either a statement, a declaration that results in initialization code, or a pragma or